Zecao/IterativeBranchExchange/README.md

 # Iterative Branch Exchange
-Repository for the article "Distribution Networks Reconfiguration using an Iterative Branch Exchange Heuristic to Reduce Power Losses ".
+Repository for the article "Distribution Networks Reconfiguration using an iterative Branch Exchange and metaheuristics".
 This repository is subdivided in the following subdirectories:

 ## 1. Article OpenDSS customization code